nih-niddk-mbs/StochasticGene.jl/README.md

 julia> ] add StochasticGene
 ```

-You can check if all tests pass by running (currently not working)
+You can check if all tests pass by running

 ```
 julia> ] test StochasticGene